From 6 April 2016, most people can earn some interest from their savings without paying tax.

 If you’re employed or get a pension, HMRC will change your tax code so you pay the tax automatically.

-If you complete a Self Assessment tax return, report the extra income there.
+If you complete a Self Assessment tax return, report the extra interest there.

 If you already paid tax on your savings income

-You can reclaim tax paid on your savings income if it was below your allowance.
+You can reclaim tax paid on your savings interest if it was below your allowance.
 You must reclaim your tax within 4 years of the end of the relevant tax year.

 Fill in form R40 and send it to HMRC.
 It normally takes 6 weeks to get the tax back.